Search

 Different Body Types

 Each body is unique, and here are four examples of conventionally “feminine” body types.
-Your body frame will play a role in the type of results you can expect to achieve, so we recommend scheduling a consultation with our surgical team to talk more about your unique goals.
+Your body frame will play a role in the type of results you can expect to achieve, so we recommend scheduling a free consultation with our surgical team to talk more about your unique goals.

 Pear-Shaped

 Pear-shaped bodies describe folks who have a hip measurement that is greater than their bust.
-While fat distribution varies, pear-shaped people are more likely to carry weight in the hips, buttocks and thighs than in the upper body.
+While fat distribution varies, pear-shaped people are more likely to carry weight in the hips, buttocks, and thighs than in the upper body.

 Banana

-Banana-shaped bodies often possess a very even distribution of fat among their waist, buttocks, chest and face, and have a banana or rectangular shape.
+Banana-shaped bodies often possess a very even distribution of fat among their waist, buttocks, chest, and face, and have a banana or rectangular shape.

 Apple-Shaped

 Apple-shaped bodies often have shoulders that are comparably broader than their hips.
 They can possess larger busts, a less defined waist, and thin hips and thighs.
-Fat is mainly distributed in the face, chest and abdomen.
+Fat is mainly distributed in the face, chest, and abdomen.

 Hourglass